 Your feedback on your experience is essential for our evaluation of learning, teaching and assessment at York St John.
-We ask you to provide specific feedback on your experience at programme and module level so that we can so that we can work in partnership with students to improve course delivery and wider experience.
+We ask you to provide specific feedback on your experience at programme and module level so that we can work in partnership with students to improve course delivery and wider experience.

-Mid-module evaluations focus on the current strengths of a module, and aspects of a module liable to immediate change and improvement.
+Mid-module evaluations focus on the current strengths of your modules, and aspects of a module that can be changed and improved.

 YSJ Experience Survey (YES)

 Our YSJ Experience Survey is for foundation, first and second year undergraduates, degree apprentices and students on professional placements.

 It focuses on the ways in which we can continuously improve your engagement, learning experiences, and success.
 The survey results form part of our institutional approach to working with you as partners in the assurance and enhancement of your educational experience.